xpack/web-jekyll/pages/install.md

 {% capture linux %}

 {% include note.html content="The official Node.js distribution no
-longer provides 32-bit images.
+longer provides Intel 32-bit images.
 The version manager is still able to install node, by compiling it from sources, but the process takes quite a while." %}

+{% include note.html content="Arm binaries are supported, currently
+in both 32/64-bit variants." %}

 {{ version_manager }}